KMahoney/kmahoney.github.io/_posts/2020-10-02-applying-misu.md

 <img style="display: block; width: 100%; max-width: 30rem; margin: 2em auto;" src="{{ '/img/articles/misu/f3.png' | absolute_url }}" />

-Now there can no longer be any gaps, and there is an additional benefit that the end date of a contract no longer needs to be optional.
+Now there can no longer be any gaps, and the end date of a contract no longer needs to be optional as it only represents fixed contracts.

-If it's useful, this representation can be projected in to the previous representation using a database view.
+It's worth reiterating that this representation can be projected in to the previous representation using a database view if that form is more convenient.
+What is important is that the underlying representation enforces these constraints, it is not important how you view the data.

 As with the first case, a better representation makes the manipulation of the data structure simpler.
-In this case, adding a new contract is simplified.
-You can ensure that the fixed contracts don't overlap with a database constraint, and your constraints will hold.
-There is no need to modify start and end dates of default contracts.
+In this case, adding a new fixed contract is greatly simplified.
+There is no need to create or modify default contracts, or ensure that the contracts are contiguous.

-### OO's bad influence
+### The Influence of Object-Orientated Thinking

-If this improvement seems obvious to you, you may wonder why the original design happened in the first place.
+If this improvement seems obvious to you, you may wonder how the original design happened in the first place.

 I think this happens because of atomistic, object-orientated thinking.

-In this mindset, the fixed contracts are *objects*, default contracts are *objects*, and the database is considered a bag of bits for storing your *objects*.
+In this mindset, the fixed contracts are *objects*, the default contracts are *objects*, and each of these concepts must be reified as a row in a table and never inferred.
-Each concept must be reified as a row in a table, and there is a distrust of using any features the database offers beyond storing or retrieving *objects*.
+There is a distrust of using any features the database offers beyond storing or retrieving *objects*.

+This approach is antithetical to quality relational design and the principle of making invalid states unrepresentable.

-This may feel "simpler" on some level, as you don't really need to think about your database design.
+It may feel "simpler" on some level, as you don't really need to think about your design.
 However, as we see here, this lack of forethought inevitably leads to complexity.